chewyt/Assessment/README.md

-# MavenTemplate
+# Revision for SDF Assessment

-Template for making repo with customised pom.xml files
+Redo for reinforcing concepts based on instructor's model answer.